anomalocarid/ECLI/README.md

 The parameters of the instruction follow this object immediately.
 Floats, ints, and variable references seem to just be 4-byte values right after the instruction.
 If an instruction takes a string, it is given as a null-terminated string after the instruction as well.
+Jump instructions have an offset (4-byte signed integer) and time (4-byte unsigned integer) as params.

 # Interpreter State
 ECL uses a stack based interpreter.
 Most instructions operate on the stack and local variables are also stored on the stack.
 The call stack is separate from the main stack.
-There are also global variables and "local" variables which exist outside of the stack, although I haven't implemented those yet.
+There are also global variables and "local" variables which exist outside of the stack.

 # Sources
 Where I got information I used for implementation.